FunnelKit

 Once you are done writing your welcome email, click on Save to update the email.

-Step 4: Send a test email
+Step 5: Send a test email

-It’s always a good practice to send a test email to ensure everything is looking good and working in your email.
 With FunnelKit Automations, you can send test emails easily.
 Just enter the email to which you want to send the test email, then click on Send Test Email.

 Here is a preview of the email we created:

-WordPress new user registration email preview
+preview new registration email in WordPress

 If you are happy with how the test email turned out, then it’s time to activate the automation you created so every new user receives this email you just created as their WordPress new user registration email.

-However, if you are not happy then you can make the necessary changes to your email and send another test email to check the result.
+However, if you are not happy, then you can make the necessary changes to your email and send another test email to check the result.

 Once you are happy, close the visual editor and on the Automation workflow page turn on the Active toggle button to activate the automation workflow.